teobot/surveyWebsite/README.md

 - - [ ] googleforms.php
 - - [ ] surveyMonkey.php
 - - [ ] checkbox.php
-- [x] Phone Number must be checked to see its actually a phonenumber
 - [ ] Similar validation on the sign in page, sign up page is mostly done
 - [ ] Check over both server side and client side validation
-- [x] Show the new database information in account.php page
 - Complete the competition evaluation for:
     - - [x] Google Forms,
     - - [ ] CheckBox,